 One of my favorite things about CDMX?
 Art is everywhere!
 From the jaw dropping Diego Rivera murals in the National Palace to the city's amazing street art and its many museums, there is no shortage of art viewing opportunities.

 Learn About Pre-Colonial History

-You’ll see evidence of Spanish colonialism throughout the city, but there are plenty of places to explore the pre-colonial side of Mexico City, too.
+You'll see evidence of Spanish colonialism throughout the city, but there are plenty of places to explore the pre-colonial side of the city, too.
 Visit the ruins of Tenochtitlán at Templo Mayor or view the remains of the Pyramid of Ehécatl in the Pino Suárez Metro Station.
 Head to Coyoacán to the see the Church of St. John the Baptist, which was built with the bricks of an Aztec school.
 Take a day trip to the Teotihuacán pyramids, or stop by the Plaza de las Tres Culturas (also home to the Tlateloco Massacre), to see a unique juxtaposition of pre-Columbian, Spanish Colonial, and modern day structures.

 Stuff Your Face with Amazing Food

 Mexico City was made for foodies ... there are so many amazing restaurants and street foods to choose from!
 From tacos to tlacoyos, it's impossible to go hungry.
 Not sure where to start?
 Find more info on what to eat in the next section.

 Explore the Neighborhoods

 With such an expansive city, there is sooo much to do.
 It's tempting to make a huge bucket list, then attempt to check it off Griswold-style.
 Mexico City has some truly amazing neighborhoods though, so make sure to slow down and take your time exploring them.

 This is hardly a complete list (a more comprehensive guide is coming soon!), but these are the neighborhoods you're most likely to visit: